Lazytangent/DataFlow/WALKTHROUGH.md

 store in a component.

 ### Testing your components

+**Make sure both your frontend and backend servers are running before you try to test your components!**

 To thoroughly test your components and make sure that they render the appropriate data every time, you'll want to test that your component works as